 R-3750 is an oral immune therapy that has the potential to treat the underlying basis of GI-associated inflammatory disease by inducing immune homeostasis of the intestinal tract.
-Importantly, R-3750 has the ability to enhancing gut barrier integrity, an important mechanism related to successfully treating inflammatory gut disease.
-R-3750 is based upon targeting of a key microbiome regulatory pathway know to engage immune effectors cells lining the intestinal tract.
+Importantly, R-3750 has the ability to enhance gut barrier integrity, an important mechanism related to successfully treating inflammatory gut disease.
+R-3750 is based upon targeting of a key microbiome regulatory pathway known to engage immune effectors cells lining the intestinal tract.
 This program is being developed for the treatment of inflammatory bowel disease (IBD).

 Rise Therapeutics is currently running a Phase 1 clinical trial for R-3750 for the treatment of ulcerative colitis.
-The Phase 1 trial will be a single and repeat dose study assessing the safety and tolerability, drug exposure, and clinical activity of R-3750 in patients with mild to moderate ulcerative.
+The Phase 1 trial is a single and repeat dose study assessing the safety and tolerability, drug exposure, and clinical activity of R-3750 in patients with mild to moderate ulcerative colitis.
 The study will enroll up to 36 participants where clinical activity will be evaluated by improvement in ulcerative colitis disease severity and a variety of key biomarker and pharmacodynamic assessments.

 R-5780 is an orally delivered immune oncology drug candidate that engages immune pathways for the treatment of cancer.
 R-5780 has demonstrated pronounced ability to enhance immune checkpoint activity.
-This drug candidate builds upon the growing understanding of how the microbiome can promote efficacy of immune oncology drugs.
+This drug candidate builds upon the growing understanding of the mechanisms by which the microbiome can promote efficacy of immune oncology drugs.
 Rather than building a product around natural commensals where it can be difficult to understand mechanism of action, R-5780 is a targeted drug product that engages selective immune pathways that can drive robust anti-tumor responses.